Lean on our experience

 Eric P Massie has been an established funeral director in Inverurie for many years, serving the local community and earning its trust.
-In 1965, Eric founded the business on his experience as a joiner and cabinet-maker which included the provision of coffins for customers as part of his service.
-By the early 1990s, the focus shifted from joinery to full time funeral directing and in 1995, Eric's son Alan joins the team along with current manager, Ian Thomson.
+In 1965, Eric founded the business on his experience as a joiner and cabinet-maker which included the provision of coffins for customers.
+In the early 1990s, his focus shifted from joinery to full time funeral directing and in 1995, Eric's son Alan joined the team along with current manager, Ian Thomson.
 The two generation family owner-managers continue to build the business and Alan eventually succeeds Eric.

-We have has been guiding and supporting families through bereavement for many generations.
+We have been guiding and supporting families through bereavement for many generations.

 Let our family help your family.

 Every funeral is different.
 And that truth also applies to funeral directors.
 We promise to support you, and your loved ones, in arranging a funeral that’s just right and here's why.
 Compassion Our staff choose to do this job because we care deeply about families....

 Typically, memorial stones are found in UK cemeteries, church graveyards or sites of historic significance as they mark the spot where people have been buried.
 However, with cremations now representing over 70% of the UK’s funerals, memorials are increasingly...